 A preliminary letter, telephone call, or email to the offices of The Kay Kendall Leukaemia Fund, or to one of its Scientific Advisers (via the KKLF offices), may be helpful to determine whether or not a proposal is likely to be eligible.

 Applicants should complete the approved application form and include a research proposal (aims, background, plan of investigation, justification for budget).
 The research proposal should be 3–5 single-spaced pages (excluding references, costings, and CVs).
-Applications should be submitted by email in addition to providing a hard copy with original signatures.
-Trustees will take account of annual inflation and of salary increases related to nationally negotiated pay scales and these should not be built into the application.
+Applications should be submitted by email only with all relevant signatures, documents, letters of support etc. Trustees will take account of annual inflation and of salary increases related to nationally negotiated pay scales and these should not be built into the application.
 The application will be treated as a confidential document, but will inevitably be seen by selected external reviewers, if sent out for review.

 Salaries should generally be on nationally agreed scales.